Academic Information

 In order for the university to provide the best classroom learning environment for all students, children may not attend any Whitworth class.
 No child may, under any circumstances, be left unattended in a university building while a parent is attending class.
 Safety is our main concern; we cannot ensure children's safety when they are left unattended.

-Waitlisting for Closed Classes
+Waitlisting for Closed Courses

 Changes in Registration